Policy Brief

 Table 5 Top 10 dog names, Jersey and UK

-The most common dog names given on licence applications in Jersey are Bella, Luna and Poppy.
-In the UK the most common names are Luna, Bella and Milo.
-Poppy does not make the top 10.
+The most common dog names given on licence applications in Jersey and the UK are Bella, Luna and Poppy.

 The dog economy

 It should be noted that all these figures are for expenditure for all households, whether they have a pet or not.
-As only 18% of households have dogs these figures can be multiplied by a factor of five for those households with dogs – so an average of around £50 a week or £2,500 a year.
+As only 20% of households have dogs these figures can be multiplied by a factor of five for those households with dogs – so an average of around £50 a week or £2,500 a year.
 That is also the figure widely quoted for the cost of owning a dog.
+These figures apply to 2021-22.
+Inflation since then has been around 13%, so the current figure is around £2,800.

 The dog economy has several components -